 Combine luxury shopping with a romantic stroll. | Photo by iStock.com/chachamal

 There aren’t really any gimmicks — you just go there and walk up and down the street strewn with 900,000 lights.
 Don’t forget to drop into Omotesandō Hills while you are in the area.
-This year, they will reveal the world’s largest 3D-printed Christmas tree, featuring around 500 sparkling snowflakes.
+They’ve unveiled some impressive surprises in recent years, so we’re excited to see what they’ve got planned for this year.

 The annual Marunouchi Illumination is one of the classier ones.
-With cobblestone streets, 220 roadside trees, public sculptures, and the reproduced facades of big banks, this is probably the closest you’ll get to a ye olde European-style Christmas light-up in Tokyo.
+With cobblestone streets, 250 roadside trees, 820,000 eco-friendly champagne-colored bulbs, public sculptures, and the reproduced facades of big banks, this is probably the closest you’ll get to a ye olde European-style Christmas light-up in Tokyo.

 marunochi illumination